Science Education: Physical Trauma and Sepsis

 - How can we improve diagnosis and treatment strategies?

-Follow the links below to learn more about physical trauma and sepsis, including recent discoveries, and read profiles of researchers working in these areas.
+Follow the links below to learn more about physical trauma and sepsis,including recent developments, and read profiles of researchers working in these areas.

 Heat, chemicals, electricity, sunlight or nuclear radiation can cause tissue-damaging burns.
 Get answers to questions about burns and related treatments and research.